johngraham262/dotfiles/README.md

 # dotfiles
-Coding configs to help me with productivity.
+Coding configs to help me be more productive.

 These files generally exist in your home directory, `cd ~/`.